MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Clear-TeamsEnvironmentConfig.md

 # Clear-TeamsEnvironmentConfig

 ## SYNOPSIS
-Clears environment specific configurations from local machine set by running Set-TeamsEnvironmentConfig.
+Clears environment-specific configurations from the local machine set by running Set-TeamsEnvironmentConfig.

 ## SYNTAX